Giovannirg/LoRaWAN_to_ThingSpeak/README.md

 Data transmission distance between nodes and gateway of +1 Km was achieved in Berlin, Germany.

+use crontab or any of the bash options to set it to run at startup and on the babckground. then the radio will be listening for incoming packets.

 ------------------

 code is licensed under MIT, commercial use requires explicit permission.